microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 Enumerations are additively versionable.
 Subsequent versions of an enumeration may add new named values (and associated constant integer values).
 Pre-existing values may not be removed or changed.

-#### Enumerations Open Issues
+> Open Issues

-- can xlang expand the types usable for enums, as well allowing other unsigned types to be flag enums.
+> - can xlang expand the types usable for enums, as well allowing other unsigned types to be flag enums.
 64bit bit flags as well as unsigned enums that aren't flags (addresses) have been asked about.
-- versioning in xlang needs its own XDN
+> - versioning in xlang needs its own XDN

 ### Structs